Body Language (Jesse McCartney song)

-"Body Language" is Jesse McCartney's fourth and final single from his album Departure and his second and final single from Departure: Recharged.
+"Body Language" is Jesse McCartney's fourth and final single from his album Departure.

 Release

-It has been officially announced by McCartney during his tour that this would be his next single during this summer as a follow up to the successful hit "Leavin'" which was released the previous summer as well as the previous singles, "It's Over" and "How Do You Sleep?".
-It was released as a remix featuring T-Pain.
+While touring in mid-2009, McCartney announced "Body Language" as his next single followed by the singles, "It's Over" and "How Do You Sleep?".
+A remix featuring T-Pain was also released.

 Release and composition

 The single version featuring T-Pain became available as a digital download on September 8, 2009.
 It was sent to U.S. radio on the same day.